ScottLogic/blog/_posts/2024-03-23-message_types.md

 #### Number of consumers
 <img class="none" alt="A sketch showing a producer service sending out a message that fans to many consumers who all then do a REST call back into the producer to get more data" src="{{ site.github.url }}/dhope/assets/messagetypes/API_hit.svg" />
 As the consumer volume goes up the advantage of the stateful approach is that you don't end up with heavy load on an API.
 Imagine a cluster of 100 messages going onto a bus arriving at 15 consumers at the same time.
-You've then got 1500 requests in a second or two to your API
+You've then got 1500 requests in a second or two to your API.

 #### Resilience
 Relating to the number of consumers, if your API is not that reliable then the stateful option can be better for resilience because you don't have a dependency on both the message bus and the API, just on the message bus in order to get all the data.

 #### Coupling
 Resilience and some of the other points are really a form of coupling.
-If a service must call another service's API to get data it is more closely coupled to that service than a state message solution where the consumer needs to know nothing about the producer and isn't dependent on it's name, resilience, API schema etc
+If a service must call another service's API to get data it is more closely coupled to that service than a state message solution where the consumer needs to know nothing about the producer and isn't dependent on its name, resilience, API schema etc.

 #### Data Transfer Volumes
 If most consumers only want 2 or 3 fields but the state messages have 200 fields in them it can be wasteful.
 In this case an event option will be more efficient assuming the synchronous APIs (e.g. REST, GraphQL) are more fine grained.
-It's not a major plus for small focused state objects (e.g. 10-20 fields) but more important if sending large chunks of data around going into the 10s of kBs.
+It's not a major plus for small focused state objects (e.g. 10-20 fields) but more important if sending large chunks of data around going into the 10s of KBs.

 #### Consumer simplicity